ParijatSoftware/ChatGptWithCustomData/README.md

 # TODO
 - Adding support for Supabase vector and Postgres DB with pgVector
-- Maybe using different embedding logic than OpenAI
+- Maybe use a different embedding logic than OpenAI API
 - Code refactor